 Average high: 72 degrees; average low: 57 degrees; average rainy days: 3 days

 At the beginning of the month, anything goes.
 You can have temperatures in the high 80s or even 90s one day and drop into the 50s at night the next.
 This happened to us at the start of Holiday Time in 2021 when one day and night were blisteringly hot, and the next we were shivering and shopping for warm clothes on Main Street, U.S.A.
-It felt like summer for the first Disney Merriest Nites on Nov.
-11, but then like mid-winter a few days later.
+It felt like summer for the start of the holiday season in 2021, but then like mid-winter a few days later.

 Layers are your best friends, or you’ll be one of many guests buying up all the sweatshirts and spirit jerseys you can get your hands on when things change.
 This month marks the season when we start to see rain, especially later in the month.
 We appreciate having scarves to keep us cozy at night.